Nolan Gorman Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to give up 160 home runs (1.1 per game), the 10th-fewest in the league.
+- Orioles pitchers combine to give up the ninth-fewest home runs in baseball (160 total, 1.1 per game).

+- Means starts for the first time this season for the Orioles.

+- The 30-year-old southpaw last appeared Wednesday, April 13 against the Milwaukee Brewers, when he started and went four innings.

 © 2023 Data Skrive.
 All rights reserved.